markus-brln/fluxcd-setup/README.md

   -f ./charts/vector/values.yaml \
   --namespace vector \
   --create-namespace
+helm uninstall vector --namespace vector
 ```

 - Did a `helm show values vector/vector > charts/vector/values.yaml` so I can go through all values and see what I need
   to change
+- Deployed first with default values before changing anything, so I can do incremental changes from here
+- Found out that I probably only need to change `customConfig` with sources and sinks